 This gives the result 0.829553434, or 82.96%.

-Further information and examples of the Excel T.Dist.Rt function can be found on the Microsoft Office website.
+Further information and examples of the Excel T.Dist.Rt function are provided on the Microsoft Office website.

 If you get an error from the Excel T.Dist.Rt function this is likely to be one of the following: